Estimated reading time: 21 minutes

 There are numerous service providers who take care of your receivables management.
 And also offers "from 1% fee", e.g. at AXA, which quickly make you think about getting rid of this whole tiresome subject of receivables monitoring.

-But please be just as smart here as your factoring provider!
-To do this, simply take the previous year as "Uncollectible receivables", and receivables receivables accepted as certain default.
-And put these in relation to their total sales.
-This percentage is your statistically expected bad debt loss.
-If that percentage is higher than the fee for your factoring service provider, you are getting good business dealings with factoring.
+But please be as smart as your factoring provider!
+Simply take the accounts receivable reclassified as "non-recoverable receivables" in the previous year and taken as a secure payment default.
+And put these defaults in relation to their total sales.
+This percentage is their statistically expected bad debt loss.
+If this percentage is higher than the fee for your factoring service provider, you are getting good business dealings with factoring.
 If this percentage, however, is the same or even less than the fee for your factoring service provider, you are doing bad business selling your accounts receivable.
 Apart from the fact that you may also burden your customer relationship with it.

 The same also applies to bad debt insurance.
-Of course, these companies also calculate the risk of failure and let you pay for it.
+Of course, these companies also make a calculation of the risk of default and have you pay for it.
 And assume that: The really already known lazy customers do not take these bad debt insurances and the factoring providers neither.

 Impending insolvency as customer loyalty